strategicdata/pmhc-mds-spec/table/service-contact/type.rst

   assigned to other categories.*

 8 - Cultural specific assistance NEC
-  Services delivered to, or on behalf, of an Aboriginal or Torres Strait Islander client that cannot be described elsewhere.
-These can include, for example, ... **(more to be added)**
+  Culturally appropriate services delivered to, or on behalf, of an Aboriginal or Torres Strait Islander client that cannot be described elsewhere.
+These can include, for example, working with the client’s community support network including family and carers, men’s and women’s groups, traditional healers, interpreters and social and emotional wellbeing counsellors.

   *Note: This code should only be used for Service Contacts that cannot be described by any other Service Type.
-It is expected that many of Service Contacts delivered to Aboriginal or Torres Strait Islander client's can be assigned to other categories.*
+It is expected that the majority of Service Contacts (see domains below) delivered to Aboriginal or Torres Strait Islander clients can be assigned to other categories.*